 - Incorporate as many aspects of a healthy lifestyle into your daily routine to maintain your health.

-If your symptoms do not improve with home care, or if you frequently develop bronchitis, see your doctor.
+If your symptoms do not improve with home care, or if you frequently develop bronchitis, see a doctor.
 You may need more aggressive treatment, or you may have chronic bronchitis.